 Gustavus Adolphus College makes a distinction between solicitation and canvassing.
 The College defines canvassing in terms of political expression and permits this to occur with advance notice.
 The College defines solicitation in terms of advertising/sales and restricts the number and type of student-run fundraisers, sales, and solicitations that may be directed to students and other members of the Gustavus community.
 Only recognized student organizations and department-sponsored student groups may engage in fundraising efforts.
 Such activities are subject to approval by the Campus Activities Office and are restricted to specified areas only.
 General solicitation is prohibited in all other public spaces and well as the campus residence halls.

 Groups that wish to solicit (sell merchandise and/or fundraise) are subject to the following regulations:

-- Student Activities does not approve any fundraisers during First Year Orientation.
+- Campus Activities does not approve any fundraisers during First Year Orientation.

 - If a student organization wishes to conduct fundraisers in College residence halls or Lund Center, the approval of the Director of Residential Life or Athletic Director will be required in advance and should be indicated by his/her signature on the application form.